-Garmin has been off to a busy start in 2022 and this is set to continue.
+Garmin has had a busy first half of 2022 and this is set to continue.
 In this article we list a bunch of watches that are likely to drop in the months ahead.

-Much of this information is based on leaked information we came across from warrant cards of an authorised local distributor of Garmin products.
+Much of this information is based on leaked information we came across earlier this year from warranty information of an authorised local distributor of Garmin products.
 The only other detail about the source that we will reveal is that they are located in one of the smaller regional markets.
 Final caveat – all we have to go by are the names of the upcoming devices – so the specs are anyone’s guess at this stage.

 A busy few months